Tannaka-Krein duality for finite 2-groups: Introduction

 \textbf{Acknowledgments.} We would like to thank Liang Kong and Hao Xu for helpful discussions.
-ZHZ is supported by NSFC (Grant No.~11971219) and by Guangdong Provincial Key Laboratory (Grant No.~2019B121203002) and by Guangdong Basic and Applied Basic Research Foundation (Grant No.~2020B1515120100).
-ZHZ is also supported by Wu Wen-Tsun Key Laboratory of Mathematics at USTC of Chinese Academy of Sciences.
+MH was supported by Research Grants Council of Hong Kong under GRF~17311322.
+ZHZ was supported by Wu Wen-Tsun Key Laboratory of Mathematics at USTC of Chinese Academy of Sciences and the start-up grant of BIMSA and the China Postdoctoral Science Foundation under Grant Number 2025M783072.
+MH and ZHZ was also supported by NSFC (Grant No.~11971219) and by Guangdong Provincial Key Laboratory (Grant No.~2019B121203002) and by Guangdong Basic and Applied Basic Research Foundation (Grant No.~2020B1515120100).